Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 The ideal male body as shown on romance novel covers.

 Men’s Health seems to be the best compromise.
-They showcase men who are strong enough to look cool to other men without being so musclebound that they repell women.
+They showcase men who are strong enough to look cool to other men without being so musclebound that they repel women.
 Some researchers argue that these stronger physiques are what women gravitate towards in real life.
 After all, both guys look ripped with their shirts off, but the Men’s Health guy can fill out a shirt better than the Cosmo guy.

 However, once you’ve got a “fit” physique, you’ll hit a point of diminishing returns.
 Gaining another twenty pounds of muscle won’t make you look significantly more attractive to women because it won’t make you look significantly healthier or more athletic.
 However, you’ll look better to yourself and other men.